-- 1. These guidelines shall be reviewed annually but may be reviewed and amended at any time. - 2.
-These guidelines shall be reviewed and amended by the: - a.
-Vice-Provost, Students or designate; - b.
-Executive Director, Student Life Programs & Services (St. George) or designate; - c.
-Dean of Student Affairs & Assistant Principal, Student Services (UTM) or designate; and - d.
-Dean of Student Experience & Wellbeing (UTSC) or designate.
+- 1. These guidelines shall be reviewed every three years but may be reviewed and amended at any time. - 2.
+These guidelines shall be reviewed and amended by a designate of the Vice-Provost, Students; the Executive Director, Student Life Programs & Services (St. George) or designate; the Dean of Student Affairs & Assistant Principal, Student Services (UTM) or designate; and the Dean of Student Experience & Wellbeing (UTSC) or designate and then considered for approval by the Vice-Provost, Students.